EricssonResearch/v2x-self-revocation/README.md

 This repository contains software artifacts for the paper _Efficient and Timely Revocation of V2X Credentials_ that will appear at NDSS Symposium 2024.

-## Artifct Abstract
+## Artifact Abstract

 In Intelligent Transport Systems, secure communication between vehicles, infrastructure, and other road users is critical to maintain road safety.
 This includes the revocation of cryptographic credentials of misbehaving or malicious vehicles in a timely manner.
 However, current standards are vague about how revocation should be handled, and recent surveys suggest severe limitations in the scalability and effectiveness of existing revocation schemes.
-In our paper "Efficient and Timely Revocation of V2X Credentials" (NDSS 2024), we present a formally verified mechanism for self-revocation of Vehicle-to-Everything (V2X) pseudonymous credentials, which relies on a trusted processing element in vehicles but does not require a trusted time source.
-Our scheme is compatible with ongoing standardization efforts and is the first to guarantee the actual revocation of credentials with a predictable upper bound on revocation time and in the presence of realistic attackers.
+In our paper "Efficient and Timely Revocation of V2X Credentials" (to appear at NDSS Symposium 2024), we present a formally verified mechanism for self-revocation of Vehicle-to-Everything (V2X) pseudonymous credentials, which relies on a trusted processing element in vehicles but does not require a trusted time source.
+Our scheme is compatible with ongoing standardization efforts and, leveraging the Tamarin prover, is the first to guarantee the actual revocation of credentials with a predictable upper bound on revocation time and in the presence of realistic attackers.
 We further test our revocation mechanism in a virtual 5G-Edge deployment scenario where a large number of vehicles communicate with each other, simulating real-world conditions such as network malfunctions and delays.
+Our approach relies on distributing revocation information via so-called Pending Revocation Lists (PRLs) where, unlike classic Certificate Revocation Lists (CRLs), a pseudonym only needs to stay only for a short amount of time.
-Our approach relies on Pseudony Revocation Lists (PRLs) and the process of adding and removing pseudonyms from PRLs can be represented as a finite state machine where the states are the possible sizes of the list, and a Markov model to describe the probability of moving from state to state.
+The process of adding and removing pseudonyms from PRLs can be represented as a finite state machine where the states are the possible sizes of the list, and a Markov model to describe the probability of moving from state to state.
 We use such a model to predict the size of PRLs and the related impact on the V2X system for differnt scenarios.

-This artifact submission contains the following sub-artifacts:

-- `proofs` contains the Tamarin models used to formally verify our revocation scheme.
-- `simulation` containing the code used for our performance and scalability evaluation based on simulaing realistic traffic scenarios.
-- `prl` contains scripts to generate and plot the markov matrices.

-## Paper Abstract

-In Intelligent Transport Systems, secure communication between vehicles, infrastructure, and other road users is critical to maintain road safety.
-This includes the revocation of cryptographic credentials of misbehaving or malicious vehicles in a timely manner.
-However, current standards are vague about how revocation should be handled, and recent surveys suggest severe limitations in the scalability and effectiveness of existing revocation schemes.
-In this paper, we present a formally verified mechanism for self-revocation of Vehicle-to-Everything (V2X) pseudonymous credentials, which relies on a trusted processing element in vehicles but does not require a trusted time source.
-Our scheme is compatible with ongoing standardization efforts and, leveraging the Tamarin prover, is the first to guarantee the actual revocation of credentials with a predictable upper bound on revocation time and in the presence of realistic attackers.
-We test our revocation mechanism in a virtual 5G-Edge deployment scenario where a large number of vehicles communicate with each other, simulating real-world conditions such as network malfunctions and delays.
-Results show that our scheme upholds formal guarantees in practice, while exhibiting low network overhead and good scalability.

 ## Structure

-The repository is structured into three parts:
+The repository contains the following sub-artifacts:

 - `prl`
    contains scripts to generate and plot the markov matrices